c-neto/carlosneto.dev/blog/2023/2023-11-19-systemd-override-parameters.md

 - Modifying default unit services elevates the risk of configuring settings incorrectly.
 - Custom changes can be challenging to discern if they lack proper comments.
 - Unit service files might be overridden based on the installation method.
-For instance, the unit service could be replaced according to package update definitions of a package manager like RPM or APT.
+For instance, the unit service could be replaced according to package update definitions of a package manager like [rpm](https://rpm.org/) or [apt](https://wiki.debian.org/Apt).

 In the following section, I will elucidate an elegant workaround for these behaviors.